ministryofjustice/laa-manage-your-civil-cases/README.md

 For further information please [visit the documentation here](https://www.npmjs.com/package/express-rate-limit?activeTab=readme).

 ### Linter
 ESLint is a static code analysis tool for identifying and fixing problems in JavaScript and TypeScript code.
-It helps maintain code quality and consistency across a project by enforcing a set of coding standards and best practices.
+It helps maintain code quality and consistency across a project by enforcing a set of coding standards and best practices (which can be customisable).
 ESLint can catch syntax errors, stylistic issues, and potential bugs before they become actual problems.

+This project;
+- follows conventions established by the [StandardJS](https://standardjs.com/) project
-The project has TypeScript support through the `@typescript-eslint/eslint-plugin` and `@typescript-eslint/parser` packages installed as dev dependencies.
+- has TypeScript support through the `@typescript-eslint/eslint-plugin` and `@typescript-eslint/parser` packages installed as dev dependencies

 To run ESLint: